Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Optimal Power Plant Scrubber Installation Policy

 To investigate this, we map the $\EstTotEff_j$ alongside the $\EstCostBenefit_j$ in \cref{fig:rawVsProfit}.
-The scale of $\EstCostBenefit_j$ is much smaller, so we negate and log transform it for visualization.
+The scale of $\EstCostBenefit_j$ is much smaller, so we negate and log transform it for visualization purposes.
 This enables us to compare how `dark' different power plants are in \cref{fig:rawVsProfit}, to give more insights into the factors influencing selection for treatment in the optimal policies.
 As we can see, the power plants around the Midwest that have the greatest reductions in $\EstTotEff_j$ generally have competitive cost-benefit ratios.
 Interestingly, we can observe that several other power plants in the surrounding regions are also prioritized in the cost-constrained intervention strategies because, although their $\EstTotEff_j$ is relatively small, they also have cheaper scrubber installation costs, leading to a more competitive $\EstCostBenefit_j$.

+In Section~\ref{ss:opt_vs_fact} of the Appendix, we directly compare the factual scrubber policy in 2005 with the optimal policy of the same cost, finding that the optimal policy would have treated a larger number of power plants and more than tripled the reductions in IHD hospitalization rates relative to the factual policy.
 We end with a comparison of the cost-constrained policies from \cref{fig:panelBudgetRate} to a more intuitive policy that policymakers may carry out under realistic cost constraints.
 Recall from \cref{sec:howToOptPolicy} that the optimal policy to \cref{eq:optObjCost} is obtained from the fractional knapsack solution.
 Informally, this means that one must: (a) estimate $\CostBenefit_j$, and (b) treat power plants $j$ with the lowest $\EstCostBenefit_j$ (as lower hospitalizations are better) so long as the cost constraint is satisfied.
 Intuitively, a policymaker may do the same as above, but instead treat power plants with the lowest $\EstTotEff_j$ (i.e. the greatest reduction in IHD hospitalizations) rather than the lowest $\EstCostBenefit_j$; \cref{fig:panelBudgetRate_rawOpt} shows the effect of enacting such a policy.
 Comparing \cref{fig:panelBudgetRate} to \cref{fig:panelBudgetRate_rawOpt}, we find \textit{uniformly lower} reductions (i.e. greater health benefits) from solving \cref{eq:optObjCost} compared to a more intuitive solution.

+In \cref{sec:sensScrubbersPrior2005}, we check the sensitivity of our findings to potential violations to the temporal ordering between scrubber installations and measured outcomes in 2005.
+There are only 4 of 388 (1\%) of power plants that may violate this, and results are nearly identical whether we include or exclude these plants.